JungChangwoo/story-protocol-buildaton-jcw/story-protocol-buildaton-web/README.md

-# Story Protocol Buildathon Web Application
+# Story Ip Trust Staking Web Application

 This web application is a React application that visualizes and displays Story Protocol IP Assets.